tonyz3t/project1/README.md

-# project1
+# Project 1

-cs50 project 1
+Web Programming with Python and JavaScript